cartesian-product/cartesian-product/README.md

 Hello!
 I’m Will (@cartesian-product).

   I make tools that help folks manage complex systems (not just software, but practices and experiences, too).
-Maybe one day, something aside from the README will be available for public consumption here.
+Maybe, one day, something aside from the README will be available for public consumption here.

   Until then!